Professional and Amateur Pinball Association

 The Professional and Amateur Pinball Association (PAPA) is an organization supporting the game of pinball as a recreational and competitive sport.
-PAPA is currently a brand owned and operated by the Replay Foundation and is based in the Pittsburgh area.
+PAPA is currently a brand owned by the Replay Foundation and is operated by the IFPA under license and is based in the Pittsburgh area.

 The main activity of the organization is hosting the annual World Pinball Championships and Pinburgh Match-Play Championship.
 Each event brings hundreds of serious pinball players from around the world to compete for a number of large cash prizes.
 The World Pinball Championships run for four days and allow competitors to register in different divisions which accommodate beginners and skilled players alike.
 Each occurrence of the World Pinball Championships has been denoted by a number; for example, the 2010 tournament is known as PAPA 13.

 The Pinburgh Match-Play Championship resurrects the name given to a previous Pittsburgh-area pinball tournament, and has a different structure.
 Players pay one entry fee and compete in multiple rounds directly against other players for two days, before a day of finals is played in three divisions, along with a consolation tournament for players who do not make the finals.

 History

-PAPA was originally created by Roger Sharpe, author of the book PINBALL!
+PAPA was originally created by Roger Sharpe, author of the book Pinball!
 (E.P.
 Dutton 1977) and Steve Epstein, owner of the former Broadway Arcade in Manhattan.
-PAPA 6 was the last tournament organized under his tenure.
+After gathering data over about 4 years they developed the league scoring system used in PAPA league play.
+PAPA 6 was the last tournament organized under the tenure of Steve Epstein.
 The PAPA organization was transferred to Kevin Martin in January 2004 and its moniker applied to the pinball tournaments formerly held under the name of Pinburgh; PAPA 7 was the first of these, held in 2004.

-In September 2004, shortly after PAPA 7, the remnants of Hurricane Ivan flooded the tournament area, ruining more than 200 games.
+In September 2004, shortly after PAPA 7, the remnants of Hurricane Ivan flooded the tournament area, ruining 232 pinball machines.
 However, the organizers managed to restock and rebuild in time to host PAPA 8 in 2005.

+In 2012 ownership of all 456 pinball machines with a few other machines was transferred to the Replay Foundation, with the building transferred a year later.

 In November 2020, the Replay Foundation announced that it is discontinuing its events and use of the PAPA brand indefinitely, due to the pandemic.
+It relaunched tournaments under the Pinburgh name in 2024, and licensed the IFPA to run tournaments under the PAPA name.